adafruit/openapi-mitm/README.md

 HTTPS: 127.0.0.1 port 8081
 ```

+Use your web client to generate traffic.

+## Output

+JSON output will be written for each host in the `./output` folder.
+You can view and edit the generated JSON using the [Swagger Editor][4].

 ## HSTS Reset

 You may need to clear HSTS for target domains in Chrome: `chrome://net-internals/#hsts`.
 FireFox